Three Day Venture to Kharkhorin or Karakorum et al.

 Guide to the Tour

 I’m not sure precisely how I got introduced to Meg.
 Some initial attempts to find out who was supporting the motorbike segment from the Mongolian side met with curious obfuscation.
 However, Meg’s name eventually emerged from the mist.
 And what a find she was!
 Almost half Australian, as it turned out.
 At least she has an Aussie partner; and was actually in Australia as our negotiations started to take shape.
-She made the connection; and phoned me out of the blue.
+She made the connection and phoned me out of the blue.

 Meg’s Guesthouse was an experience.
 We spent three nights in all in what would have been a small one-bedroom, Soviet-built apartment in its previous incarnation.
-Accommodating seven of us in three double bunk beds in what would have been the living/dining area; and a bed in a tiny bedroom, managing with one somewhat pokey bathroom, was quite an experience.
-Fortunately, we all interacted amiably and basically enjoyed the venture.
+Accommodating seven of us in three double bunk beds in what would have been the living/dining area; and a bed in a tiny bedroom, managing with one bathroom, was quite an experience.
+Fortunately, we all interacted amiably and basically enjoyed the experience.

 It helped that we had, in effect, Meg’s undivided attention.
 She took us for a great breakfast, introduced us to the close-by large department store and, as planned, met us all on our various flights into Ulaanbaatar.